prasanna-ds/ultimate-ai/README.md

 ### Cache Implementation

-This application holds a simple cache(key-value store)to lookup the corona case count if the "https://www.worldometers.info/coronavirus/" is not reachable or timed-out.
+This application holds a simple cache(as a key-value store)to lookup the corona case count if the "https://www.worldometers.info/coronavirus/" is not reachable or timed-out.
 The initial value is set to -1 and on each successful request, the cache will be updated.

 1. Whenever there is a request exception(assuming short hiccups), the corona case count will be retrieved from the cache.